pubkey/rxdb/orga/BACKLOG.md

 ## RxQuery.count()

-There is currently no cound-method for queries.
+There is currently no count-method for queries.

 Goal-API: